1828 New South Wales census

-The 1828 New South Wales census was the first population census held in the Crown Colony of New South Wales.
+The 1828 New South Wales census was the first population census held in the Crown Colony of New South Wales, forty years after it was established.
 The month used for the census, was taken in November 1828.
 The total population of the colony was counted as 36,598 and recorded all inhabitants, both convict and free.
 Only the European population were enumerated.
 Censuses were taken periodically in the colony thereafter.

 History

 Before 1828, the population count was originally gathered through surveys and musters, however they were largely undercounted.
 The first survey of the NSW settlement was made in 1795.
 The general musters were held annually from 1795 to 1825 with separate ones being taken, for example - musters of settlers, livestock, convicts, or ones that included only males, females or children.
 An act (9 Geo IV No. 4) was passed to allow the census.
 The incumbent Governor Sir Ralph Darling on 29 July 1828 transferred to the Rt.
 Hon.
 William Huskisson for King George IV's approval.